SolaceDev/solace-dev-codelabs/markdown/Trailblazer-unusual-db-activity/Trailblazer-unusual-db-activity.md

 ## Running the attack CFT

-## Verifying correct detections were created
+## Verifying detection appear in ICS UI

 ## Takeaways

-Duration: 0:07:00
+Duration: 0:03:00

 ✅ Trailblazer created detection finding type of - unusual change in count of unique actions